Code-Institute-Submissions/ms1-travelsweden/README.md

         - *Similarly, as the website is easy to navigate any new features would be easily accessible to the user.*

 ## Fixed Bugs
-After deployment, I found multiple bugs that needed addressing.
+After deployment, I found multiple bugs that needed addressing:

 | Bug         | Fix         |
 | ----------- | ----------- |